paulopkl/Venturus_Test/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

+Routes were made for future implementations, such as:
+> - path = "/login", For implementation of the login page.
+> - path = "/register", For implementation of the Signup page.

+Future Steps
-Deploy the website and connected with some database and go up to some hosting platform.
+- Deploy the website and connected with some database and go up to some hosting platform.

 ## 🏁 Getting Started <a name = "getting_started"></a>